On the Effectiveness of Textual Prompting with Lightweight Fine-Tuning for SAM3 Remote Sensing Segmentation: Introduction

-Recent work has explored textual prompting in RS within these vision-language models (VLMs), primarily addressing semantic alignment rather than explicit spatial delineation.
-Domain-adapted models, e.g., RemoteCLIP \cite{liu2024remoteclip}, demonstrate that textual descriptions can encode meaningful semantic cues for RS imagery when large-scale data are used during pre-training.
-However, these approaches typically rely on template-based descriptions and are not designed to directly constrain pixel-level segmentation.
-Others indicate that textual prompt formulation in RS is nontrivial, as prompts that emphasize either global scene semantics or localized details in isolation often struggle to capture the complexity of overhead imagery \cite{sun2025strong}.
-While such findings highlight the importance of prompt design, they remain focused on cross-modal retrieval and related semantic tasks rather than segmentation \cite{zi2025visual}.
-Even when textual information is explicitly incorporated into RS semantic segmentation, as in SegCLIP \cite{zhang2024segclip}, language is used to guide supervised mask-based architectures through predefined class prompts, remaining dependent on closed vocabularies, task-specific training, and full supervision, rather than serving as an open, standalone interface.
+Recent RS studies leverage textual prompting in VLMs primarily for semantic alignment.
+While domain-adapted models, e.g., RemoteCLIP \cite{liu2024remoteclip}, encode meaningful semantic cues via large-scale pretraining, they rely on template-based text and do not directly support pixel-level segmentation.
+Others show that textual prompt formulation in RS is nontrivial, as prompts emphasizing either global scene semantics or isolated local details often fail to capture the complexity of overhead imagery \cite{sun2025strong}.
+These findings highlight the importance of prompt design but remain centered on cross-modal retrieval rather than segmentation \cite{zi2025visual}.
+Even when text is incorporated into RS semantic segmentation, as in SegCLIP \cite{zhang2024segclip}, it guides supervised, closed-vocabulary architectures rather than serving as an open, standalone interface.
+Overall, existing VLMs and open-vocabulary approaches focus on architectural adaptation, class-based supervision, or prompt engineering, whereas we adopt here an analytical perspective on how prompting modalities interact with RS target properties and supervision levels.

-In parallel, a complementary prompting paradigm has evolved in CV literature, focusing on geometric cues to guide interactive segmentation.
-Rather than encoding semantic intent, these approaches emphasize localized user input to reduce ambiguity.
-These models typically employ encoder-decoder architectures with CNN-based backbones, supplemented by lightweight attention modules for refinement (e.g., RITM \cite{sofiiuk2022reviving}, and Focalclick \cite{chen2022focalclick}).
-Yet, adapting geometric prompting strategies to RS imagery is nontrivial \cite{10839471}, as effective use in this domain generally demands considerable retraining.
+In parallel with VLMs, a complementary paradigm uses geometric cues and localized user input to guide interactive segmentation, typically via CNN-based encoder–decoder models with lightweight attention (e.g., RITM \cite{sofiiuk2022reviving}).
+However, adapting such geometric prompting to RS imagery is nontrivial and often requires substantial retraining \cite{10839471}.